 Additionally, the Deed also contains information about the remuneration payable to partners in excess of the profit shares, responsibilities of partners, audit procedures, etc.

-3. Apply for a PAN Card in the Partnership Name
+Step 3: Apply for a PAN Card in the Partnership Name

 A firm, irrespective of registration under the Act, has to apply for a Permanent Account Number to the Income Tax Department.
 This can be applied on the basis of a current account in the name of the firm.
 The PAN is a requirement to fulfill the obligation of paying taxes.